Ferlab-Ste-Justine/coredns-auto-updater/README.md

+# Archival Notice

+The following project is a more generic implementation of the features provided by this project that can be used for zonefiles and other things: https://github.com/Ferlab-Ste-Justine/configurations-auto-updater

+As such, we're archiving this project and will maintain the above project instead in the future.

 # About

 This is a tool to read fully defined zonefiles under a given etcd prefix path and keep a local directory updated with those zonefiles (creating them, updating them or deleting them as necessary).